 Leadership organizations also help business leaders benefit from the expertise of others.
 Traditionally, leaders rely on expensive consultants to advise them how to improve their businesses.
 That’s beginning to change now with the introduction of digital-first forums and boards.
 Leaders can consult directly with peers who have been in similar situations.
 Often the combined experience and collaboration of multiple senior executives in one place can accelerate problem-solving and exceeds what a consultancy firm can offer.
 As there are no conflicts of interests between peers, everyone can speak their mind and offer advice objectively.

 Business-focused communities can provide you with numerous opportunities for lifelong learning.
-Executives need to know the most information, but have the least time.
+Executives need to stay updated with the latest and most valuable information, but have very little time for that.
 They need to access the right information in the most concise way.
 The approach of IVY and others to providing a social university creates an educational engine with vast potential for growing knowledge and making human connections via shared knowledge and its acquisition.

 The combination of insights, consultancy and lifelong learning contribute to accelerating entrepreneurial growth, fostering innovation and facilitating execution.
 As the quality of your entrepreneurial and leadership skills sets the tone for the rest of your organization, being active in business communities can empower organizational success.